subsetpark/subsetpark/posts/elixir.md

 So here was my impression of Elixir for the first several years of my passing acquaintance with it: it's Erlang with Ruby syntax.
-I had never ended up writing in Ruby because I had started out with Python, and I was already happy with Erlang and its syntax.
-So I had a fairly simple understanding of the Elixir language and the roots of its popularity.
+I had never ended up writing any Ruby, and I was already happy with Erlang and its syntax.
+So I had a fairly simplistic understanding of the Elixir language and the roots of its popularity and it didn't seem that there was anything of value to me.

-For better or worse, the first thing that most people mention when Erlang comes up is that the syntax is unfamiliar and confusing; at the very least it's controversial (I love it).
+For better or worse, the first thing that many people mention when Erlang comes up is that the syntax is unfamiliar and confusing; at the very least it's controversial (I love it).
 Ruby, on the other hand, is vastly more popular than Erlang.
 So there's a significant population that finds Erlang syntax eccentric and Ruby conventional and pleasing.

 On the other hand, there are many reasons to recommend the BEAM, OTP, and the Erlang Runtime System.
 And concurrent programming and functional programming are now vastly more mainstream than they might have been when Erlang was first developed.
-So there is a steady stream of object-oriented and/or web application programmers (Ruby or otherwise) taking an interest in Erlang.
+So there is a steady stream of object-oriented and/or web application programmers (Ruby or otherwise) taking an interest in Erlang and the BEAM.
 It would make sense that programmers coming from a Ruby background would find Elixir more palatable.

 And marks of the Ruby frame of reference are all over Elixir; its creator after all was a [member of the Rails core team][rails], and its influence is